FreeCodeJunction/open-library/README.md

-# 🌐 Project Name - [Your Project Title Here]
+# 🌐 Open Library

 ![Project Screenshot](https://via.placeholder.com/1200x600.png?text=Project+Screenshot)

 ## 🧾 Overview

-[Your Project Title] is a full-stack web application built to [brief description of purpose, e.g., manage tasks, connect users, display listings, etc.].
+Open Lobrary is a full-stack web application built to .
 It provides a user-friendly interface and secure backend services to deliver a seamless experience.

 ---